Cutter compensation explained.

 - Allow more than the tool radius to enter tool compensation.
 The same applies when you come out of tool compensation.

-- Corner radii and steps must be greater than the tool radius.
+- Internal corner radii and steps must be greater than the tool radius.

 You can’t do this in cutter comp: